emberjs/rfcs/text/0486-deprecate-mouseenter.md

 - RFC PR: https://github.com/emberjs/rfcs/pull/486
 - Tracking:

-# Deprecate support for mouseEnter/Leave Ember events
+# Deprecate support for mouseEnter/Leave/Move Ember events

 ## Summary

-Deprecate support for `mouseenter`/`mouseleave` events in Ember's EventDispatcher.
+Deprecate support for `mouseenter`, `mouseleave` and `mousemove` events in Ember's EventDispatcher.
 This affects the corresponding event handler methods (`mouseEnter() {}`) in Ember components and `{{action "some" on="mouseenter"}}`.